EvgeniiGulev/Discord-Anilist-Bot/README.md

 # Discord-Anilist-Bot
-  Discord bot that can lookup a anime by title and list some details on it
+  UNOFFICIAL Discord bot that can lookup a anime by title.

 # Modules
   discord.js (npm i discord.js)

+# Notice
+  THIS IS AN UNOFFICIAL BOT.
+This bot is not owned by or affiliated with anilist.co